dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 ## 2 - Making a render loop

-Many of the projects I make with three.js are just simple looping animations.
-To have a loop I just need to call the render method in a method that is going to be called over and over again using something like the request animation frame method.
+Many of the projects I make with three.js are just simple looping animations where I update a scene and then need to redraw over and over again.
+To have a loop I just need to call the render method in a method that is going to be called over and over again using something like the request animation frame method, or I can also use [THREE.Clock](/2021/05/28/threejs-clock/) when it comes to tools built into the core of threejs.
 There is a wide range of ways to go about doing something like this so I will not be getting into the full depth of this topic here.
-However I should cover at last one or two examples of this kind of loop using threejs  and native javaScript features.
+However I should cover at last one or two examples of this kind of loop using threejs and native javaScript features so that will be the deal in this section.

 ### 2.1 - Using request animation frame